FAQs

 What is the difference between a virtual fundraiser and a food drive?

-A food drive is defined as physically collecting food for people who are food insecure.
+A food drive is defined as physically collecting food for people who experience food insecurity.

 Why host a virtual food drive instead of a traditional food drive?